The Body Shop Fuji Green Tea Body Butter Review

 Review

-Results you may expect from using The Body Shop Fuji Green Tea Body Butter:
+Does The Body Shop Fuji Green Tea Body Butter Work?

-Intensely moisturizing: The Body Shop Fuji Green Tea Body Butter has a moisturizing rating of 8.3 out of 10.
+According to CreamScan analysis, The Body Shop Fuji Green Tea Body Butter is intensely moisturizing, with a moisturizing rating of 8.3 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈11.0%), and a high occlusivity of 6.6 out of 10, mainly due to the significant content of Glycine Soja (Soybean) Oil (est. ≈6.0%) and Myristyl Myristate (est. ≈3.0%).